gold star for USAHOF

 The Not in Hall of Committee.

-A two time All Star in consecutive seasons (2008 & 2009), Marc Savard quietly put forth a career where he accumulated 706 Points with 499 of them coming by way of Assists.
-Savard began his career with the New York Rangers, Calgary and the Atlanta Thrashers and in that nine-year…
+A two-time All-Star in consecutive seasons (2008 & 2009), Marc Savard quietly put forth a career where he accumulated 706 Points with 499 of them coming by way of Assists.
+Savard began his career with the New York Rangers, the Calgary Flames, and the Atlanta Thrashers, and in those nine…

-Known for his leadership, two-way hockey and (his wife, Carrie Underwood), Mike Fisher spent a lot of time with the Ottawa Senators would later Captain the Nashville Predators.
-Fisher was regarded a very good defensive forward and three times he was in the top ten in Frank J. Selke Award…
+Known for his leadership, two-way hockey, and his wife, Carrie Underwood, Mike Fisher spent a lot of time with the Ottawa Senators, who would later captain the Nashville Predators.
+Fisher was regarded as a very good defensive forward, and he was three times in the top ten in Frank J.…

-The possessor of one of the coolest Scandinavian names in sports history, Ulf Samuelsson played 1,080 Games in the National Hockey League who was known for his hard hits and defensive play.
-Samuelsson may never have been an All-Star but he was one of the better blueliners in his day…
+The possessor of one of the coolest Scandinavian names in sports history, Ulf Samuelsson played 1,080 Games in the National Hockey League and was known for his hard hits and defensive play.
+Samuelsson may never have been an All-Star, but he was one of the better blueliners in his day,…

-Mattias Ohlund spend the majority of his career with the Vancouver Canucks where he provided solid defensive play, which he combined with six 30 Point Seasons.
-An All-Star in 1999, the Defenseman had a respectable 343 career Points and he represented Sweden four times in the Olympics where he would…
+Mattias Ohlund spent the majority of his career with the Vancouver Canucks where he provided solid defensive play, which he combined with six 30 Point Seasons.
+An All-Star in 1999, the Defenseman had a respectable 343 career Points, and he represented Sweden four times in the Olympics, where he helped…

-A member of the famed United States “Miracle on Ice” team Mike Ramsey continued his run as a defensive anchor in an over 1,000 Game career in the National Hockey League.
-Ramsey played most of his career with the Buffalo Sabres where his well above average defensive skill was complimented…
+A member of the famed United States “Miracle on Ice” team, Mike Ramsey, continued his run as a defensive anchor in an over 1,000-game career in the National Hockey League.
+Ramsey played most of his career with the Buffalo Sabers, where his well-above-average defensive skill was complemented by five seasons…

 Murray Oliver was a sweet playmaker who many regarded as the master of the “fake pass”.
-Oliver was used equally on the power play and penalty kill and an above average hockey IQ.
-The Centre would be named to five All Star Teams (four with Boston and one with Toronto)…
+Oliver was used equally on the power play and penalty kill, and has an above-average hockey IQ.
+The Centre would be named to five All-Star Teams (four with Boston and one with Toronto) and…

-Daniel Briere was another one of those undersized skilled forwards who had to rely on the non-physical part of the game of hockey.
-Luckily he was pretty good at it!
+Daniel Briere was another of those undersized, skilled forwards who had to rely on the non-physical aspects of hockey.
+Luckily, he was pretty good at it!

 Before we begin, here are two interesting (at least we think so) trivia facts about Ivan Boldirev: The first is that he is the all-time leading scorer who was born in Yugoslavia.
-Now considering the other three players with that distinction have a combined point total of seven and Yugoslavia…
+Now, considering that the other three players with that distinction have a combined seven, and that Yugoslavia is…

 Mike Ridley had a pretty good career for someone who went undrafted.

-Early in his career it could certainly be argued that Ab McDonald was in the right place at the right time.
-McDonald’s first two games in the NHL were in the 1958 Playoffs where with the Montreal Canadiens he would win a Stanley Cup.
-McDonald would see his name etched…
+Early in his career, it could be argued that Ab McDonald was in the right place at the right time.
+McDonald’s first two games in the NHL were in the 1958 Playoffs, where, with the Montreal Canadiens, he would win a Stanley Cup.
+McDonald would see his name etched into…